 This delicate beautiful handicraft called Minakari or metal enameling is the art of painting and on the surface of metals, which can be gold, silver, or copper by glazing colors and fire in the furnace.

 It is usually done on vases, picture frames, and plates, jewelry, small decorative objects.
-One of the meanings of Mina in Persian is heaven in Persian.
+One of the meanings of Mina in Persian language is “heaven”.
 However in fact it is a glasslike coating fixed on different kinds of metals by heat.
 It is available in different colors, such as azure blue, purple, black, yellow, green, and gold and cyan.
 Azure blue and turquoise are the popular colors that you can see in Isfahan handicraft.

 It means craftsmanship with a pen.
 In fact it is the art of stamp printing.

 To do it on cotton, there are 23 steps including dyeing, bleaching, hand painting, block-printing, and starching.